 What are you doing about safety?

 Safety is a main priority in the planning and construction of MYPath.
 The Riverfront Trail will be open from dawn to dusk, trail users are encouraged to use common sense and personal safety measures while walking on the trail.
-The entire Riverfront Trail is within cell phone range and signs with emergency numbers for the Owen County Sheriff’s Department will be provided.
+The entire Riverfront Trail is within cell phone range and signs with the emergency number for the Owen County Sheriff’s Department are provided.
 Meetings with the Owen County Sheriff’s Department, and Owen County EMS have been arranged so they can be updated on the route of the Riverfront Trail and can have plans in place for emergency vehicles and equipment.

 There are many aspects of MYPath that will make walking around Spencer safer.
 Leveling the sidewalks and crossings will reduce tripping accidents.
-There will be improved lighting at the Trailhead at Cooper Commons, as well as improved lighting on the Veteran’s Memorial Bridge.
+There is improved lighting at the Trailhead at Cooper Commons.
 The pedestrian sidewalk on the bridge will have updates including road markings to alert drivers of the buffer zone between road and pedestrian traffic.